Teradata/covalent-electron/README.md

 Alternatively if you want to also open the Dev Tools while running live-reload run this command instead
 * Create Electron package and run live-reload `npm run live-reload -- --openDevTools`

+To run VsCode and attach as the Debugger to Covalent Electron see here:
+* Debugging in VsCode with Live Reload in Covalent Electron: https://github.com/Teradata/covalent-electron/wiki/Debugging-with-VS-Code-with-Electron

 ---

 ## Including Node Modules in Covalent Electron